What we know about Prince Mateen of Brunei's wedding next year

 It’s official: One of the most eligible bachelors will be officially off the market, as it has been announced by the Bruneian Royal Family that Prince Abdul Mateen of Brunei will be officially married to future wife Anisha come January next year.

-Prince Mateen of Brunei and future wife Anisha Rosnah Binte Adam to officially wed in January 2024
+Prince Mateen of Brunei and future wife Anisha Rosnah binti Adam to officially wed in January 2024

 As is the case with most royal wedding protocols, the newly minted royal couple will then embark upon a procession across Bandar Seri Begawan, Brunei’s capital, with a banquet dinner on January 15th concluding the festivities.
 Official portraits commissioned by the Royal Family of the couple were first broadcast across the country last Saturday (October 8th).